JustinToribio/cleaning-nyc-hs-data/README.md

 ## Approach
 We will start by exploring each of the datasets to understand the information they contain and how they can be consolidated.
 Based on what we learn we will then clean the datasets to make them ready for further analysis and modeling (i.e. correcting data types and errors, removing unnecessary characters and columns, filling in missing values etc...).
 Finally, we will consolidate all of the data into a single cleaned dataset and export it to a csv file that is ready to use for further exploratory data analysis, visualization and predictive modeling.

+## Summary of results
+The raw data consists of 8 separate datasets containing missing values, incorrect data types, data errors, unnecessary columns and a combined total of 65,875 rows and 3,861 columns.
+The final result of this project is a single consolidated csv file containing 362 rows and 79 columns.
+This final dataset is clean, consistent, relevant and ready to use for further analysis to explore the fairness of the SAT.

 ## Viewing the project
 For proper rendering, I recommend viewing the project in nbviewer [here](https://nbviewer.jupyter.org/github/JustinToribio/cleaning-nyc-hs-data/blob/master/notebooks/1.0-jt-clean-nyc-hs-data.ipynb).

-Alternatively, you can view the project directly in GitHub by going to the `notebooks` folder of this repository.
+Alternatively, you can view the project directly in GitHub by going to the `"notebooks"` folder of this repository.
 However, there are some rendering issues when viewing Jupyter Notebooks in GitHub.

 ## Installing and running the project